Privacy & Security

 - App Updates (Sparkle): MimicScribe checks for updates daily using the Sparkle framework.
 The update request includes a standard User-Agent header containing the app version, macOS version, and system locale.
 Your IP address may be logged by the update server.

 - Analytics (opt-in): During onboarding, you are given the option to enable anonymous analytics (the toggle defaults to on, and is automatically turned off if you choose Local Mode).
 When enabled, anonymous events fall into three categories: activity (which features you use and when), reliability (model load failures, recording errors, API errors), and adoption (initial choices like provider, template, and whether you use optional features such as bring-your-own-key).
 Each event includes the event name, app version, OS version, an anonymous one-way hash of your hardware identifier, and a timestamp — never your transcripts, file names, or other user content.
 Reliability events carry only error type names and categorical codes (for example, an HTTP status code or an error class name) — never error messages or stack traces.
 The device hash uses a different salt than the billing identifier, so the two cannot be correlated.
 Analytics can be disabled at any time in Settings.
 Data is sent to our own server, not a third-party analytics service, and is automatically deleted after 90 days.
-The categories above are an upper bound on what we collect; future versions may add new events within these categories to better understand how the product is used, but will never include user content.
+The categories above are an upper bound: future versions may add events within them, but never user content.

 - Crash diagnostics (opt-in): When enabled, the app collects two kinds of stability data: anonymous crash and hang reports delivered by Apple's MetricKit framework the day after they occur, and — on the next launch following an unhandled exception — a one-shot envelope containing the exception name and the top stack frames (function names + offsets).
-We deliberately do not capture exception reason strings, since Cocoa runtime exceptions can embed object descriptions that may include user content.
+The envelope deliberately omits the exception reason string, since Cocoa runtime exceptions can embed object descriptions that may include user content.
 No transcripts, file paths, or user content are included.
 Crash diagnostics can be disabled at any time in Settings and are automatically deleted after 90 days.

 - Pre-consent buffering: Analytics or crash diagnostics that occur before you reach the privacy screen during onboarding (for example, a model download failure on first launch) are held in a local file on your machine and never transmitted.
 When you finish onboarding, your choices are honored: enabled categories flush their local buffer to our server; disabled categories delete their buffer without sending anything.
 If you decline both, no data leaves your Mac.